justinchen00/page/billingservice/New API definition.md

 Internal logic:

-1. need to create a Chargebee customer account if no account for the group of this user exists.
+1. need to create a Chargebee customer account if no account of this user's group exists.
 And pass its customer account ID to User Service;
 2. checkout OneTime Invoice(https://apidocs.chargebee.com/docs/api/hosted_pages?prod_cat_ver=1#checkoutOneTime-usecases), return a hosted page;
 3. save hostedPageID & the string of chargeItems to the database table `billing_record` to log the event
 4. our embedded web uses `query customerPortalStatus` to get the payment status.
 The embedded web should inform App of the status.